-ON THIS PAGE: You will read about the scientific research being done now to learn more about this group of tumors and how to treat them.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
+To see other pages, use the menu on the side of your screen.

-Doctors are working to learn more about EFT, ways to prevent it, how to best treat it, and how to provide the best care to children and teens diagnosed with this disease.
+Doctors are working to learn more about Ewing sarcoma, ways to prevent it, how to best treat it, and how to provide the best care to children and teens diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 Allogeneic stem cell transplantation.
 In an allogeneic (ALLO) stem cell transplantation (see the Treatment Options section for a description), the child is treated with high doses of chemotherapy and/or radiation therapy to destroy as many tumor cells as possible and to prevent the child's immune system from rejecting the donated stem cells.
-After the high-dose therapy is given, stem cells obtained from a healthy donor (usually a sibling) are infused into the patient's bloodstream.
+After the high-dose therapy is given, stem cells obtained from a healthy donor, usually a sibling, are infused into the patient's bloodstream.
 Allogeneic stem cell transplants combined with sirolimus (Rapamune) and other drugs have been shown to inhibit growth of Ewing cells in the laboratory.

 Bilateral lung radiation.
 The effectiveness of bilateral lung radiation is being examined in patients with metastatic Ewing sarcoma.
-In this treatment, radiation therapy is given to both lungs after the completion of chemotherapy, and, for some patients, autologous (AUTO) stem cell transplant is recommended.
+During this treatment, radiation therapy is given to both lungs after the completion of chemotherapy, and, for some patients, autologous (AUTO) stem cell transplant is recommended.

-To find clinical trials specific to your child’s diagnosis, talk with your child’s doctor or search online clinical trial databases now .
+- To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now .